More results...

 The two balls of A and B have masses of m1 and m2 respectively.
 The initial velocities of A and B are U1 and U2, after the collision they have V1 and V2 velocities respectively.

 As momentum is a vector, we should also consider the direction when we apply the law of conservation of momentum.
-In the above situation, if we take ball A is moving in the positive direction and ball B is moving negative direction, we can re-write the above equation as follows.
+In the above situation, if we take ball A is moving in the positive direction and ball B is moving in the negative direction, we can re-write the above equation as follows.

 Question 05